nasa/trick/docs/developer_docs/Variable-Server.md

 The main thread acquires the mutex in preload_checkpoint jobs and releases in restart jobs

 This created a few bugs:
-- a deadlock in VariableServerThread due to a lock inversion with the VariableServer map mutex
+- a deadlock in VariableServerSessionThread due to a lock inversion with the VariableServer map mutex
 - For some reason, holding the lock while blocked on the select syscall by the VariableServerListenThread could cause some really weird bugs, so the lock was acquired after the select call and only if it returned true.
-Because of this, select could be run while checkpoint restart was happening, which sometimes resulted in false positives, which created extra VariableServerThreads, and the connection status was never checked so they would never shut down and cause all kinds of problems.
+Because of this, select could be run while checkpoint restart was happening, which sometimes resulted in false positives, which created extra VariableServerSessionThreads, and the connection status was never checked so they would never shut down and cause all kinds of problems.

 #### New design